hambrickna/Guitar-Trainer/README.md

 + Incorporate the YIN pitch detection algorithm to allow users to interact with the exercises using their guitar directly.
 + Add unit testing across all applicable functions
 + Update repo
++ Add guitar audio when user selects a fret.